thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 - An introduction - what is your app
 - A specification - a detailed list of the things it should do/be
-- Initial design sketches with commentary
+- Initial design sketches of the mobile view with commentary
-- Your final designs with commentary
+- Your final mobile designs with commentary
+- Some sketches and commentary on how it will adapt to desktop
 - User feedback based on your prototype
 - Details of any changes made based on feedback
 - Conclusion - how successfully does this design meet the specification you set

-Where there is a requirement for commentary, make sure to include
+Through this, your report should cover:

-- details of steps you will take to ensure your app is accessible
+- the steps you will take to ensure your app is accessible
-- how the interface changes/adapts to screen size
 - why you have made the choices you’ve made

 Your report will be submitted through Turnitin.
 If you do not submit through Turnitin, your report will not be marked.

 Your report should be 1000 words plus imagery.

-Your will also be submitting an interactive prototype.
+You will also be submitting an interactive prototype.
 The URL to access this should be clearly included in your report.
 This should be the prototype for the mobile version of your website.
 It should demonstrate website structure and functionality as much as the prototyping platform allows.

 ### Marking Criteria